freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/editor/lamp-manager.md

 Later machines used single colored **LEDs** that were each directly connected to the controller board (see also: [Lights vs LEDs](https://docs.missionpinball.org/en/latest/mechs/lights/lights_versus_leds.html)).
 Contrarily to matrix lamps, the intensity here could be set more fine grained by the game software.

-More recently, games started using **RGB-LEDs** that are also able to change the color during gameplay.
-In VPE, they can be handled in two different ways:
+More recently, games started using **RGB-LEDs** that are additionally able to change the color during gameplay.
+In VPE, these can be handled in two different ways:
-- As three single inputs from the gamelogic engine (e.g. that's what PinMAME provides)
+- As three single connections from the gamelogic engine (e.g. that's what PinMAME provides)
-- With a single RGB input, where the gamelogic engine always provides the full color (e.g. MPF, or custom table logic)
+- With a single RGB connection, where the gamelogic engine always provides the full color (e.g. MPF, or custom table logic)

 Additionally, most pinball machines come with **GI strips**, which are a set of bulbs used for global illumination of the playfield.
 All lights from a strip are addressed at once, so one gamelogic GI strip maps to multiple lamps on the playfield.